 Often, overtime pay can be avoided.
 For example, when the schedule changes.

-Now, let’s be clear: life happens, and it can’t be avoided.
-When this happens, employees need to swap a shift and their managers most often don’t have the time or tools to find a replacement, resulting in the accrual of too many hours for certain staff.
+Let’s be clear: life happens, and accidents and sick days can’t be avoided.
+When this happens, employees need to swap a shift, and their managers often don’t have the time or tools to find a replacement, resulting in too many hours for certain staff.

-However, an automated employee scheduling tool provides an effortless way of quickly determining which employees are available, whether their skillset is a match, and how close they are to overtime.
-This can all be done within seconds, and overtime pay avoided.
+However, an automated employee scheduling tool provides an effortless way of quickly determining which employees are available, whether their skill set is a match, and how close they are to overtime.
+This can all be done within seconds, and overtime pay is avoided.